 “Here is fine.
 There is nowhere else for me to go.”

-She decided it was time for her journey to end.
+It was time for her journey to end.
 Unlike Meishu, she had not resolved to throw everything away.
 But she had no desire to let the currents of fate sweep her further down this road.

 Now she was truly on her own.